mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 * Prefer `OverlayFS` or `devicemapper` in `direct-lvm` mode when choosing a production storage driver.
 For more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.

-* Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.
+* Manage Docker on CentOS with `systemd`.
+The `systemd` handles will start Docker and helps to restart Dcoker, when it crashes.

 * Run Docker commands as the root user (with `sudo`) or as a user in the <a href="https://docs.docker.com/engine/installation/linux/centos/#create-a-docker-group" target="_blank">docker user group</a>.